Tapad/sbt-docker-compose/README.md

 will return "host:hostPort" which is the Docker Compose generated and exposed endpoint that can be connected to at runtime for testing.
 See the [**basic-with-tests**] (examples/basic-with-tests) example for more details.

-By default all tests will be executed, however you can also Tag test cases and indicate to the plugin to only execute those tests:
+By default all tests will be executed, however you can also [Tag] (http://www.scalatest.org/user_guide/tagging_your_tests) test cases and indicate to the plugin to only execute those tests:

     testTagsToExecute := "DockerComposeTag"

-1) To start a new DockerCompose instance, run your tests, and then shut it down run:
+1) To start a new DockerCompose instance, run your tests and then shut it down run:

     dockerComposeTest